Thank you for making an Educational booking with Birmingham Botanical Gardens. Here are some instructions to help you to

 CANCELLATION POLICY / CHANGE OF NUMBER

-If the number of children in your group changes after you have completed the booking form, you must inform the Education Team in writing as soon as possible.
-This will be confirmed back to you to acknowledge the change.
+If the number of children in your group changes after you have completed the booking form, you must inform the Education Team as soon as possible.

 For your visit, we offer Activity Packs for hire for use in self-guided time.
 (There are Cryptic Orienteering, Ecological Sampling, Musical Rainstorm and Tree-mendous Trees to choose from.)
 Each Pack is charged at only £25 per group of 30 children, and this can be added to your invoice if required.
 Packs contain comprehensive instructions, but please be aware that all activities are conducted at your own risk (and so should form part of your own Risk Assessment).
 Please note that the Musical Rainstorm Activity Pack must remain indoors at all times and only be used in the classroom allocated to you for your visit.
 Please be advised that for any Pack not returned to Gardens’ staff at the end of your visit, you will be invoiced the total cost of replacing the full Pack: Cryptic Orienteering £60, Ecological Sampling £170, Musical Rainstorm £250, Tree-mendous Trees £400.
 Any missing or damaged items from the Pack will be charged for on an individual basis, as per the cost price to replace.

 There are also many free resources available to download from the Educational Resources section of our website.
 These resources are not provided on the day of your visit, so please ensure that you bring with you all that you require.

-Groups should ensure that no more than 10 children visit the shop at any time, to prevent overcrowding, and they should be supervised by your group adults at all times.
+Groups should ensure that no more than 6 children visit the shop at any one time, to prevent overcrowding, and they should be supervised by your group adults at all times.
 If groups prefer not to visit the shop but would still like to make a purchase, goody bags can be made up for collection instead.
 Please advise of your requirements on your booking form.
 (We are unable to invoice for any shop/goody bag purchases.
-These must be paid for on the day of your visit via cash, cheque or debit/credit card.)
+These must be paid for on the day of your visit by cash, cheque or debit/credit card.)